joshenders/shouldiridemuni.com/README.md

 often faced with the question: "Should I take the bus or walk to the MUNI platform for a more direct route home?".

-Giants Fans (out-of-towners) generally don't understand the buses in San Francisco and so the more circuitous bus option ends up being a lot faster and more comfortable on days The Giants are playing a home game.
+Giants Fans (aka out-of-towners) generally don't understand the bus system in San Francisco and so what can typically be a more circuitous option ends up being a lot faster on days there is a home game.

 I can't overstate how bad the consequences are if you make the wrong choice...